-Human mothers don’t hold the patent on good parenting — meet eight great wildlife mothers
+Human mothers don’t hold the patent on good parenting — here are some of wildlife’s good mothers

-These BRAZILIAN FREE-TAILED BATS (Tadarida brasiliensis) are in a “nursery” colony.
-Only moms and their pups, no adult males allowed.
+These BRAZILIAN FREE-TAILED BATS (Tadarida brasiliensis) are in a “nursery” colony — only moms and their pups, no adult males allowed.
 Along with most other bat species, they have just one pup at a time.
 The pups, born hairless, snuggle together for warmth.
-Their moms are nearby and move into the huddle to feed their pups, sometimes sleeping there awhile.
-After mothers return from foraging they can locate their pups among 100s, even 1000s, of others — all calling for their mother — by their baby’s odor and voice.
+Their moms are nearby and move into the huddle to feed them, sometimes sleeping there for a while.
+Mothers can locate their pups among 100s, even 1000s, of others — all calling for their mother — by their baby’s odor and voice.

 • All about bats • Bats: frequent questions

 This is a rare photo — a COTTONTAIL nursing her kits.
-Rare because they visit their kits only twice a day, and usually unseen, to feed them.
-After nursing, mother covers them in their nest with grasses or leaf debris to hide them and keep them safe.
+Rare because they visit their kits only twice a day, and usually unseen, and only to feed and clean them.
+After nursing, the mother covers them in their nest with grasses or leaf debris to hide them and keep them safe.
 The kits lay quietly side-by-side until next feeding time.
 If you have a nest in your yard, protect it from lawnmowers by driving a wide circle of 3-foot-tall stakes around it.
 This is better than fencing, which may restrict the movement of mother and kits.
-It isn’t for long — they’ll leave in about two weeks. • All about the Eastern Cottontail Rabbit • Cottontail rabbits: frequent questions
+It won’t be for long — they’ll leave in about two weeks. • All about the Eastern Cottontail Rabbit • Cottontail rabbits: frequent questions

 As soon as a DOLPHIN calf is born, its mother leads it to the surface for its first breath.
 Such a good mom, she gets almost no sleep for the first two months, in order to stay vigilant.
 Baby, on the other hand, sleeps a lot — half a brain at a time.
 That’s because dolphins keep one hemisphere of their brain alert, while the other hemisphere sleeps.
 Calves keep mom in sight by keeping their awake side next to her.